 Disabled Parenting and Lifestyle

-Gem Turner does a fab range of wheelchair life videos, travel and general motherhood with a disability focused content.
+Gem Hubbard does a fab range of wheelchair life videos, travel and general motherhood with a disability-focused content.
 The young Mum became a paraplegic at 9 years old after open heart surgery complications caused injury a spinal cord injury.
-Gem lives with her husband and 8 year old daughter.
-Gem’s videos are highly informative to those not in the “disabled world,” answering societys most asked questions surrounding wheelchair-users in a light-hearted and often humorous manner especially with her re-inactment videos.
+Gem lives with her husband and 8-year-old daughter.
+Gem’s videos are highly informative to those not in the “disabled world,” answering society’s most asked questions surrounding wheelchair-users in a light-hearted and often humorous manner especially with her re-enactment videos.
 Her story time type vlogs are equally good, highly recommended!

 YouTube Channel – WheelsNoHeels Gem Hubbard

 Instagram – @wheelsnoheels_

 Blindness/Visual Impairment Advocate & Vlogger

 Molly is a high-profile motivational speaker living with blindness in LA.
 Her YouTube channel is primarily challenging damaging stigmas society holds in relation to blindness/visual impairments, educating viewers on what blind people can still do/accomplish regardless of their sight loss, as well as answering viewers questions on blindness and her guide dog Gallop who is almost always frequent in Molly’s vlogs.
 Having also collabed with many other popular YouTubers and in doing so using fun video ideas to engage and further educate all who watch.